 3. Literature Evaluation section in Research Proposal

-You could adopt these five steps to frame your literature evaluation while writing a research proposal:
+You could adapt these five steps to frame your literature evaluation while writing a research proposal:

 - Explain how your own work relates to the literature draws from it, moves away from it, blends with it, or adds a novel point of view to it.